ONSBigData/synthetic4linkage/README.md

 7. Copy a random 94% from the Person Index into the Census table and remove 3% of households/CEs
 8. Copy a random 94% of the Person Index into the CCS table and remove people from 3% households while keeping the address info in CCS household/CE list ('dummy households')

-## Delivery 2 - pertubation - under development
+## Delivery 2 - pertubation - done
 1. For records that appear in both census and CCS perturb on either record:
     1) 35% of forename variables
     2) 32% of surname variables